Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Galerkin method and preconditioning

 where ${\rm RWG}_m$ denotes the span of the Rao-Wilton-Glisson basis functions \cite{rwg1982} on the primal mesh of $\Gamma_m$ and $\rm BC$ denotes the span of the Buffa-Cristiansen basis functions \cite{buffa2007dual} on the barycentric dual mesh of $\Gamma_m$.
 Here we are using the fact that ${\rm BC}_m$ and ${\rm RWG}_m$ are dual with respect to the twisted duality pairing $\langle \cdot,\cdot\rangle_{\Gamma_m}$.
 Using different discretizations for the two components, combined with the dual pairing \eqref{dualdef}, is attractive because it produces a symmetric formulation, i.e.\ the trial and test spaces coincide.
-For more details of this formulation see \cite{scroggs2017software}.
+For more details of this formulation and its implementation in Bempp, see \cite{scroggs2017software}.
+In particular we note that in the Bempp implementation, the BC basic functions are ordered and rotated consistently with their RWG siblings.
 But we note that other discretizations are possible \cite{cools2011calderon,niino2012calderon} and are just as easily implemented with the Bempp software package.